michkied/PloplDlaWOSP/README.md

 ### Auction
 - Bidding starts by using the `/start <object> <starting price>` command and ends with `/end`
-- Data is stored in data.json file
+- Additionally, `/pause` and `/unpause` commands are provided, as well as the `/revert` command for returning to a previous auction state
-- Bot updates the current price and overall sum in price.txt and sum.txt files respectively, which are then read by OBS and displayed on live transmission
+- Bot updates the current state of the auction in the data.json file, which is then read by vMix and displayed on live transmission

 **IV, V & VI PLOPŁ Aution for WOŚP collected over 56 000 PLN for Wielka Orkiestra Świątecznej Pomocy!**